 How should I investigate?

-Bloods including white cell count and inflammatory markers, along with CSF and urine studies, are often normal
+Blood tests, including white cell count and inflammatory markers, as well as CSF and urine studies, are often normal.

-Parechovirus PCRs should be sent, with the gold standard sample being stool, but can also be ordered on CSF, throat swab/NPA, and blood (the 2015 NSW Health alert regarding parechovirus requested for stool and CSF to be sent preferentially).
+Parechovirus PCRs should be sent, with stool being the gold standard sample.
+However, CSF, throat swab/NPA, and blood can also be ordered (the 2015 NSW Health alert regarding parechovirus requested that stool and CSF be sent preferentially).

 NB: HPeV is NOT detected on the standard enterovirus PCR